Chapter 6:

 “The man personally thwarted the launch of nuclear-armed ballistic missiles aimed at its neighbors.
 The operation was a success, though not without significant collateral damage.
 The warheads detonated deep within the Vast Sea, far from any population centers.
 However, the resulting seismic event ruptured a tectonic plate, triggering the tsunami that devastated the Xendai region of Nihon a few years back.”

-"To think... that something like that was covered up… Is that even possible?" another young man muttered.
+“To think… that something of that scale was covered up… Is that even possible?” another young man muttered.

-"Why do you think Choson stayed silent when that comedy mocking their great leader was released?
+“Why do you think Choson remained silent when that comedy mocking their great leader was released?
 It was funded by a Nihon-based shell corporation.
-That was Axel's passive-aggressive retaliation.
+That was Axel’s passive-aggressive form of retaliation.
 His accomplishments are legion.
 In ten years, he amassed so much power he no longer needed to hide.
-His enemies operated under an unwritten rule of mutually assured destruction: if Axel were ever killed, his network of associates had standing orders to release every secret he'd ever collected.
+His enemies operated under an unwritten rule of mutually assured destruction: if Axel were ever killed, his network of associates had standing orders to release every secret he had ever collected.
 So they left him alone.
-He stopped his crusade and began to live a quiet life."
+He stopped his crusade and began to live a quiet life.”

 Kestor’s jaw was practically on the table.
 “An incredible story, sir.
 But if he retired, why is he a threat now?”

-"Because, according to this report, he died nearly a week ago.
+“Because, according to this report, he died nearly a week ago.
 We confirmed it—a bizarre industrial accident.
 The entire global intelligence community was stunned.
 With him gone, the race was on to find the device containing his data.
-We couldn't find it.
-We turned the city of Brookland upside down, interrogated his known associates, tore apart every location he frequented.
+We could not find it.
+We turned the city of Brookland upside down, interrogated his known associates, and tore apart every location he frequented.
 Nothing.
-Global tensions spiked as governments started pointing fingers at each other.
+Global tensions spiked as governments began pointing fingers.
 Then, this afternoon, we received a new report.
 Rylan Maxton is alive.
 He was spotted in the very same city by an operative assigned to one of his contacts.
-We have footage."
+We have footage.”

 An assistant dimmed the lights, and a video flickered to life on the main screen.
 The footage was brief, captured from the first-person perspective of a camera hidden in a pair of glasses.
-In the lower-right corner of the frame, a hand holding a pistol was visible.
+In the lower-right corner of the frame, a hand gripping a pistol was visible.
 Despite the torrential rain, the image was clear enough to show a man in the distance, wreathed in an unnatural black smoke.
-The operative zoomed in, revealing a shirtless, scarred man whose face, though partially obscured, matched the file on Rylan Maxton.
-Then, something impossible happened.
+The operative zoomed in, revealing a shirtless, scarred man whose face, though partially obscured, was a match for the file on Rylan Maxton.
+Then, something impossible occurred.
 Blazing red fissures erupted across his skin, growing in intensity until his eyes glowed with the same crimson light.
 A few seconds later, a blinding flash of white light bleached the camera's sensor.
-When the feed adjusted, he was gone.
+When the feed recalibrated, he was gone.
 Nothing remained but the wind and the rain.

-The lights came up, revealing a room of stunned faces.
+The lights came up, revealing a room of shell-shocked faces.

-"Gentlemen," the commander said, his voice like granite.
-"Mark my words.
+“Gentlemen,” the commander said, his voice like granite.
+“Mark my words.
 This is a man who has cheated death time and again.
-His 'death' last week was a test.
+His ‘death’ last week was a test.
 A brilliant, terrifying feint to see how his enemies would react.
-I don't know how he faked it—a clone, a perfect body double—but he fooled all of us.
+I do not know how he faked it—a clone, a perfect body double—but he fooled us all.
 This is a man who would orchestrate his own demise just to watch the fallout.
 His reappearance means the test is over, his objective is met, and he is preparing his next move.
 We are now at our highest state of alert.
 I want defense contingencies drawn up immediately.
 Expand our surveillance network.
 Under no circumstances are any personnel to engage the target.
 And expect the unexpected.
-As you have just seen, this man operates outside the known laws of physics."
+As you have just witnessed, this man operates outside the known laws of physics.”

-After the briefing concluded, the room erupted into urgent strategic discussions.
+After the briefing concluded, the room erupted into urgent, strategic debate.

 Meanwhile, in a dungeon cell in another universe, a certain man was lying on his side.